Printable page generated Saturday, 1 Apr 2023, 18:56

 These activities ensure that we are meeting and responding to the changing digital requirements of our students and users as well as developing and delivering systems and websites which are as accessible and usable as possible.

 The Securing Greater Accessibility team (SeGA) was set up in 2010 as a university-wide initiative to promote accessibility and inclusive practice and support students and staff.
 SeGA offers training and guidance in accessibility in teaching and learning and oversees forums and activities for a wider community of practice and research.
-SeGA also runs a network of over 50 accessibility champions and coordinators, who work as points of contact on accessibility queries within their respective academic areas.

 Staff at the Open University are offered on-demand accessibility training in a variety of topics to support them to carry out their roles.
 This will be complemented in the future by the introduction of bespoke, mandatory training in accessibility for all staff to complete in order to further embed accessibility good practice.